abhinavnatarajan/Chalc/docs/source/index.rst

 Citing this Software
 --------------------
-If you want to use chalc in your work, please use the following citation:
+If you find chalc useful, please consider citing it as below:

 .. tab-set::